 Proof Alliance is rebranding, expanding, and we're moving!
 We have a new logo, website, and prevention campaign to help change the norms around drinking during pregnancy.
 And in May 2019 we will be moving to a stand-alone building.
 Proof Alliance commits to the people of Minnesota and we will continue to develop transformative programs to help Minnesotans impacted by FASD.

-MOFAS understands the challenges families living with a Fetal Alcohol Spectrum Disorder (FASD) face.
-MOFAS offers people with an FASD, families, and caregivers a wide variety of supports, activities, and resources to help guide and support you through the FASD journey.
+Proof Alliance understands the challenges families living with fetal alcohol spectrum disorders (FASD) face.
+Proof Alliance offers people with an FASD, families, and caregivers a wide variety of supports, activities, and resources to help guide and support you through the FASD journey.

 Our Family Engagement Coordinators (FECs) are just a call or email away.
 Each FEC can help you and your family by answering your questions and concerns and offering one-on-one support.
 Contact an FEC for help.